FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Usage Notes

-Figure \ref{fig:turns} shows the distribution of different entrance lanes and corresponding turns.
-It can be seen that, except for a very small number of vehicles with abnormal paths, the marking of turns is helpful in classifying different behavior patterns of traffic flow.
-Here, we provide some other related applications: \begin{itemize} \item \textit{Driving Decision Modeling}: Analyze the impact of interconnected information on driving decisions and traffic operations in interactive dilemmas involving two vehicles encountering conflicting directions at an intersection. \cite{yang2025does} \item \textit{Intersection Operation Quantification}: Evaluate the safety and efficiency characteristics of different intersection control strategies. \cite{pu2025drone} \item \textit{Conflict Correlation Analysis}: For example, quantify conflict severity using PET or GT, and analyze the relationship between this severity and other kinematic parameters.\cite{shen2024analysis} \item \textit{Trajectory Generation}: Learn from human mobility patterns to generate human-like and socially-inspired behaviors and movements. \cite{wang2025multiagent} \end{itemize}
+In addition to these unique capabilities, our dataset also serves as a high-quality resource for broader applications in traffic engineering, such as: \begin{itemize} \item \textit{Driving Decision Modeling}: Analyze the impact of interconnected information on driving decisions and traffic operations in interactive dilemmas involving two vehicles encountering conflicting directions at an intersection \cite{yang2025does}. \item \textit{Intersection Operation Quantification}: Evaluate the safety and efficiency characteristics of different intersection control strategies \cite{pu2025drone}. \item \textit{Conflict Correlation Analysis}: Quantify conflict severity using SSMs, and analyze the relationship between this severity and other kinematic parameters \cite{shen2024analysis}. \item \textit{Trajectory Generation}: Learn from human mobility patterns to generate human-like and socially-inspired behaviors and movements \cite{wang2025multiagent}. \end{itemize}